 Today most of us carry "baggage" because of the biases originating in our upbringing, education, and beliefs.
 Geography can also play a role in the traditions we hold on to.
 Living in places dominated by one religion such as Jerusalem (Judaism), Damascus (Islam), or Salt Lake City (Mormonism) can be challenging, as the dominate faith in each area often enforces a certain level of control.
 Conformity adds to our baggage, keeping many from truth, especially when combined with fear.
 Wise virgins fear (honor) God more than man, turning to Him for light and truth.

 My path towards greater light began in earnest as I traveled the world seeking to understand what was being taught in the world’s best sacred architecture.
 I studied standing stone circles, pyramids, temples, and other structures.
 This exploration continued seriously for five years as I visited 45 countries, often with students.
 I eventually focused on the best sacred Christian architecture and what it was expressing.
 I also began seeking a deeper relationship with Christ the LORD.
 The people listed in the chart above did the same thing, desiring relationship over religion.

 Paul experienced God's light first hand, and it really changed him.
 He was once deeply rooted in the predominant beliefs, traditions, and laws of Judaism.
 He saw The LIGHT and was wholly changed by our LORD.
 Paul once persecuted and stoned Christians, believing he was doing right.
 In His mercy, Jesus brought Paul out of his confining box of traditions and into His circle of much greater light.
 This is symbolized by the blue and white "squared circle archetype" at the top of the Resources page on this site.
-He then became a powerful teacher, witnesses Christ wherever he went
+He then became a powerful teacher, witnessing Christ wherever he went